-Last week I was asked this question, quite innocently, by someone in real life who actually expressed an interest in my blog and what I spend so much of my time working on.
+I was asked this question, quite innocently, by someone in real life who actually expressed an interest in my blog and what I spend so much of my time working on.
 And I have to admit, I did have that momentary pause as I thought it through.
-It isn’t as though I haven’t had weekends where I haven’t been in the mood for watching that next episode of whatever or even seasons where it feels like there are slim pickings on shows I am genuinely interested to watch.
+It isn’t as though I haven’t had weekends where I haven’t been in the mood for watching that next episode of whatever (fairly recently my desire to finish Conception or Release the Spyce has been pretty low and A Certain Magical Index was dropped because I just couldn’t stomach watching anymore) or even seasons where it feels like there are slim pickings on shows I am genuinely interested to watch.
 More importantly, it is something I have seen happen to quite a number of other bloggers.
 They take a break and put the blog on hold or change topics for awhile because they feel they’ve hit a rut or they’ve lost their passion for anime.

 And specifically with anime, I think the reason I’m not concerned about ever getting too tired of it is because I don’t limit myself to a handful of genres.
-I’ll give pretty much anything a go (now that I’ve gotten over my snobbery about sports stories) and I’m regularly surprised by what shows end up grabbing me (Girls’ Last Tour is still a bit of a shock given just reading its description still makes me wonder how I watched it and yet I loved it).
+I’ll give pretty much anything a go (now that I’ve gotten over my snobbery about sports stories and I’ve become less inclined to drop shows that are in a genre I don’t like mostly because I want to give things a bit more of a go) and I’m regularly surprised by what shows end up grabbing me.
 And my tastes change with the season and with circumstances.
 Basically, every season is a new beginning and while I might end up disappointed by the end the wonderful thing about seasonal anime is it is seasonal.
 In three months time a whole new round of shows will roll out.
 In the meantime, it isn’t as though my watch list has actually gotten any shorter.
 There are a plethora of shows I genuinely want to watch that I just never had the time for so a slow season might give me that opportunity.

 I think I might feel differently if I was just an anime fan.
 However, it isn’t actually anime I’m in love with.
 I’m in love with stories.
 Well crafted stories with great characters, trashy and predictable stories, stories that fall apart under the weight of too much ambition, characters that I can love, hate, feel something for, just experiencing stories.
 For me, anime is the medium that allows me to experience an incredible range of stories in a way that is fun and engaging.
 Some of them have great depth and others are completely shallow and cliché filled dribble and yet there’s always something out there and the next great story that will blow me away could be just a click away.